DarkStarSword/3d-fixes/TheLongDark/README.md

 - F7: Save custom convergence preset to backslash key

-- X: Cycle between five UI depth presets (other than the crosshair)

 - V: Toggle crosshair between automatic depth and disabled (HUD must be enabled in settings)